Invertisment/conjure-clj-additions-cider-nrepl-mw/README.md

 " Not the original Conjure mapping but it's better to have it under the finger that you already pressed:
 "autocmd FileType clojure nnoremap <silent> <localleader>tt :CcaNreplRunCurrentTest<CR>
 ```

-The plugin will print the test output and remember the last failed tests.
+The plugin will print the test output and remember the last failed tests (because nREPL middleware does that).
-It will not try to recover from switched REPL and you'll need to restart your editor as nREPL test middleware wouldn't be set.

 `CcaNreplJumpToFailingCljTest` also supports additional functionality to jump to nth test by typing a number before running the function.
 For instance if I bind this function to `<>tf` then I could press `2<>tf` to jump to the second failed test.

+When switching REPL then the old test result will be left in the cache and the jump-to-test could be wrong.
+It's possible it may not rehook the test middleware as well and to do it manually execute `:CcaNreplLoadTestMiddleware`.